mariellefoster/plots_and_projects/README.md

 ## Machine Learning vs. Online Trolls
 - Train on a set of tweets to identify rape threats or violent responses
 - Automatically block accounts
+- If twitter won't do it, someone has to

 ## Surprise call of the day
 - Picks someone random from your contacts and calls them at 4pm everyday